Biochemistry, Biophysics & Structural Biology Department

 The B3S teams study soluble and membrane protein assemblies involved in major biological processes of eukaryotic and bacterial cells.

 Our aim is to understand the molecular mechanisms of biological structures and biochemical reactions at different scales, from electrons and protons via atoms and molecules to multicellular organisms.
+Successfully introduced new technologies to promote product innovation and upgrades.

 Approaches